jhannes/identity-fun/EXERCISE.md

    * `export TOKEN_ENDPOINT=https://slack.com/api/oauth.access`
 4. Generate an authorization URL and paste into your web browser:
    * `echo "$AUTHORIZATION_ENDPOINT?scope=$SCOPE&response_type=code&redirect_uri=$REDIRECT_URI&client_id=$CLIENT_ID"`
-5. Authorize with a user that is a member of your Slack community and consent to the app getting your details. **Don't panick when the browser redirects you to your currently inactive redirect_uri**
+5. Authorize with a user that is a member of your Slack community and consent to the app getting your details. **Don't panic when the browser redirects you to your currently inactive redirect_uri**
 6. Copy the `code` from the resulting URL (example)
    * `export CODE=<value from browser query parameter>`
 7. Request the authorization token: